SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/test_aggregator_image/FUNCTIONAL_DESCRIPTION.md

 - streamed `PROTO_BINARY_LENGTH_DELIMITED` output;
 - one file per connection under `/logs/taps/connection_<envoy-connection-id>.pb`;
-- a 16 MiB receive-buffer limit, so larger syslog reads are not silently represented as truncated tap bodies.
+- a configurable receive-buffer limit controlled by `MAX_BUFFERED_RX_BYTES`, defaulting to 16 MiB (`16777216` bytes).

 The raw connection ID is retained for correlation with Envoy diagnostics and to prevent collisions when one container reconnects.

 ## Deciding when capture is complete

-`WAIT_MSEC_UNTIL_FINISH` is a global inactivity period, not a maximum test duration.
-Every tap-file create or modify event resets the inactivity clock.
+`WAIT_MSEC_UNTIL_FINISH` is a global traffic-inactivity period, not a maximum test duration.
+Once per second, the watcher polls Envoy's monotonic `tcp.destination.downstream_cx_rx_bytes_total` counter.
+Every increase resets the inactivity clock.
+With the default value of `15000`, capture stops only after Envoy has received no downstream bytes for 15 seconds.

-With the default value of `15000`, capture stops only after no tap file has changed for 15 seconds.
+The byte counter is used instead of tap-file `MODIFY` events because Envoy buffers file-per-tap output.
+A heartbeat can therefore reach Envoy before its protobuf representation becomes visible as a filesystem write.

 Docker logger TCP connections can remain open after pytest finishes.
 Consequently, the watcher does not require connections to close before the